 Meaningful class discussion is a crucial part of the learning experience for students and instructors.
-Because I expect everyone to complete the class readings and come prepared for discussion as well as anchored discussions (detailed below), we will not have reading responses.
-This will give more time for development of innovative anchored discussions/lesson plans and individual writing projects around the study of writing.
+Because I expect everyone to complete the class readings and come prepared for discussions, we will not have reading responses.
+This will give more time for development of innovative writing projects and research around the study of writing.
 Preparing for class discussions will rely on students and the instructor thinking deeply about assigned texts, theories and practice-developing defensible interpretations, negotiating meanings, and drawing connections to other works, concepts, pedagogical applications, or phenomena.